-Changing From A Conventional Boiler To A Combi [Cost Guide]
+Changing From a Conventional Boiler to a Combi Boiler [Cost Guide]

-Looking to upgrade your existing conventional boiler to a combi, but not sure if it’s the right move?
+Looking to change a conventional boiler to a combi, but not sure if it’s the right move?

 No problem!
-This guide is going to cover everything you need to know, before making the switch, and even show you how to get an immediate, no-obligation, fixed quote for your combi conversion.
+This guide will cover everything you need to know before making the switch, and even show you how to get an immediate, no-obligation, fixed quote for your combi conversion.

 Table of Contents

 - Is Changing From a Conventional to a Combi Boiler Worth It?